cleure/TV4X/README.md

 TODO List
 =========

-- Add something to allow certain features to be turned on/off, so that performance can be tuned to the underlying hardware.
-Code needs to stay branchless, so this would force multiple versions of tv4x_process_line using preprocessor magic and function pointers.
-    - YIQ Processing
-        - YIQ Blur
-        - YIQ Event Burst (Average/Simple/Off)
-        - Luma/Chroma
-        - Scale RGB up/down
+- Refactor tv4x.c, so its more like tv2x.c (can take any input format, and outputs to the same format)
 - SNES HiRes Support
 - Perhaps YIQ math could be simplified?
-- Support RGB16 and RGB24 Input?...
-RGB24 would require 32MB of memory :-/
 - Explore ways to make tv4x_process_line branchless.
-- Rename external facing data types and functions, so they're all prefixed with "tv4x_".
-- Experiment with 2x and 3x scaling.
+- Experiment with 3x scaling.
 - See if its possible to implement YIQ with integer math.